charlescapps/Fun-Runner/README.md

 	&nbsp;&nbsp;&nbsp;&nbsp;<b>alicebessoni@gmail.com</b><br/>

 <h2>Building the project</h2>
 This is a standard Android project targeting Android 1.6 with Google APIs.
 No other dependencies are necessary.
+This is API level 4, which happens to also be the Target ID #4. (run "android list targets").
 <ol>
 <li>git clone git@github.com:Xanthanov/Android--All-Apps.git</li>
 <li>After cloning the git repo, you need to download artwork.tar from github.</li>